-Next to this ancient Buddhist temple, there was a small museum.
+Our taxi driver took us here to see this ancient Buddhist temple.
+Next to it, there was a small museum.

 My favourite thing to do in Tissa itself.
 Mike and I used the free bikes from our guest house and cycled along empty roads surrounded by rice fields whilst saying hello to the occasional local.

 Our bungalows were actually just outside Tangalle, which I’m glad about as we were on an empty beach.
 As I said previously, I’m not usually one for beach days, but staying on this beach was simply paradise.